xoxefdp/KanboardMobile/README.md

 The app is built on Apache Cordova and should compile to iOS, Windows Phone and Android.
 The Remember Me functionality securely stores login details and the app communicates with a specified server through Kanboard's JSON RPC.

-As of writing, iOS is untested and Windows Phone needs some fixes done.
-Android is working well, though.
+As of writing, iOS is untested, but Windows Phone and Android are functional at this stage.